 According to the U.S. Bureau of Labor Statistics, there are a particular set of skills necessary to be an HVACR technician.
 MIAT College of Technology can give you the training you need to develop these skills and be career-ready.
-To be an HVACR technician, you should have customer-service skills, attention to detail, mechanical skills, physical stamina and strength, time-management skills, and troubleshooting skills.
+There are many skills that help HVACR technicians become successful.
+They include good customer service, attention to detail, mechanical skills, physical strength, stamina, time management and troubleshooting skills.
 With this set of skills, HVACR technicians are set up for success.

 HVACR technicians deal with unhappy customers whose heating or air conditioning is not working, so it is important that they be friendly, polite, and punctual.
 HVACR technicians often work in customers’ homes or business offices and they will need to be patient, attentive, clear with communication, knowledgeable about what they are doing and use positive language.
 They should take the time to really listen to the customer to provide great service and get feedback on the heating and cooling products in use.